 Tip #2: Live Like a Local

 Costa Rica is one of Latin America’s most popular countries for both volunteers and tourists, and prices reflect that popularity in many places.
 The cost of living is higher than in neighboring Central American countries though still much lower than the U.S. Be prepared for higher prices than you might expect, especially if you’re in touristy areas (and they’re hard to escape).
 One way to avoid paying inflated prices is by finding a live-in volunteer option where meals and sometimes even housing are provided in exchange for your work.
 WWOOF is one of the most popular programs using this system, but you can also check out some of the other individual programs listed at the end of the article, or ask an organization directly if it would be willing to have this kind of arrangement.
-Be sure to weigh your options for hospitality exchanges.

 As with any travel experience, you’ll save a significant amount of money if you cook for yourself rather than eating out all of the time.
 Granted, you can find cheap meals at most places in Costa Rica – a set meal at a soda (lunch counter) shouldn’t cost more than US$3, and breakfast is always a cheap meal.
 Still, home-cooked (or hostel-cooked) meals will always be the best bargain.
 Split cooking and eating duties with friends to make it even cheaper, or just make enough friends through volunteering that you get invited to dinner at a different house every night!